mwrnd/innova2_experiments/riscv_rocket64b4l2w_xdma/README.md

 exit
 ```

-I performed a second read of the Innova2's DDR4 memory and ran `vbindiff` on the two and there was no difference. `boot.elf` is NOT loaded into DDR4.
+I performed a second read of the Innova2's DDR4 memory and ran `vbindiff` on the two and there was no difference. `boot.elf` is NOT loaded into the DDR4 address space.
 ```
 sudo ~/dma_ip_drivers/XDMA/linux-kernel/tools/dma_from_device -d /dev/xdma0_c2h_0 -a 0x200000000 -s 4294967296 -f READ2
 vbindiff READ1 READ2